What are your rates and what services do you offer?

 Please, feel free to discuss with me the needs of your pet.
 I have the skill and experience to care for most cases.

-Yes, I do have experience administering medications, including insulin shots, and pills.
+Yes, I do have experience administering medications, including, and pills.
 Additionally, I am Pet CPR and First Aid Certified.

 Do you have any restrictions on age, condition, or breed?